Courses in Theatre Arts

 This course explores human creative expression through role play, scene study, improvisation and acting exercises.
 The course introduces basic terminology and physical activities that lead to a foundational understanding of theatre arts and performance skills.
 The course is intended for students who might suffer from stage fright or want to increase confidence in public speaking/performing.
 The course will also serve both the theatre major and non-major who have an interest in developing skills in basic acting/performing.

-This is a concurrent course offered at Huntington North High School.
+This is a concurrent course offered at local area high schools.
 May be counted as an elective in the theatre majors or as a creative studio arts course in the core curriculum.

 This course provides an introduction to the art and craft of acting.
 Students will explore basic acting techniques, theories and principles through specific exercises, monologue and scene study work.